Don't wait for the flu to strike—shield yourself and your family! Stay ahead, stay healthy, get the flu shot early!

 How safe is the influenza vaccine?

 Vaccines are generally safe; some of their groups can also be used during pregnancy and are even recommended!
 The vaccine cannot cause illness since it does not introduce the pathogen into the body; only those components can be recognized by the immune system, thus strengthening its resistance.
-However, there are some circumstances when the vaccination is not recommended.
-Consult our primary care physicians, who are happy to advise you whether the vaccination is right for you or your child.
+However, there are circumstances in which vaccination is not recommended.

 Is it necessary to see a doctor before getting the flu shot?